P. L. Munasinghe: Club and National Rugby

 Munasinghe went on to captain the Sri Lanka schools against the Combined clubs side and subsequently represented Havelock Sports Club and Sri Lanka.
-Munasinghe has been listed among the best three quarters to play rugby between 1968 and 1982.
+Munasinghe has been listed among the best three-quarters to play rugby between 1968 and 1982.
 His career was cut short by a knee injury during a practice game.

 Professional

 Munasinghe is a chartered accountant, a Fellow of the Institute of Chartered Accountants of Sri Lanka and a Fellow of the Chartered Institute of Management Accountants (UK).

-He was a director in Carpenters Fiji Ltd and is currently chief executive officer of Courts (Fiji) Ltd. In November 2016 he was lised as the chairman of the Water Authority of Fiji.
+He was a director in Carpenters Fiji Ltd and is currently chief executive officer of Courts (Fiji) Ltd. In November 2016 he was listed as the chairman of the Water Authority of Fiji.